I’m Not Sure I’d Pay $17 Bucks for any Other Sandwich

 The CTMQ Experience:

 I happen to love Clinton.
-First off, there is an array of museums there (historic house, historical society, tool museum, art museum-like thing), it’s beautiful and New Englandy and is nestled between the more popular Madison and Westbrook.
+First off, there is an array of museums, it’s beautiful and New Englandy, and is nestled between the more popular Madison and Westbrook.

-Westbrook Lobster has a sit down restaurant, a tiny bar area, and a retail space.
+Westbrook Lobster has a sit-down restaurant, a tiny bar area, and a retail space.
 It appeared impeccably clean and well managed.
-I ordered my two rolls and then returned to find Hoang lying about getting some sun.
+I procured my two rolls and then returned to find Hoang lying about on the beach.
 I knew the rolls were going to be chock-full of lobster meat, simply by the weight of the bag.

 To be fair, the seventeen bucks also got us little coleslaws and our choice of fries, onion rings or some other healthy stuff that healthy people eat.
-And to fast-forward a bit, that seventeen bucks worth of food was a little too much for both of us (though we did just eat two fresh apple cider donuts an hour prior.)
+And to fast-forward a bit, that seventeen bucks worth of food was a little too much for both of us (though we had just eaten two fresh apple cider donuts an hour prior.)

 Wow.
 These things are wonderful.
-Each contained 1/4 pound of lobster meat – huge hunkin’ chunks of mostly claw meat.
-I don’t think anyone really uses the tail meat for mere lobster rolls… but they should.
+Each contained 1/4 pound of lobster meat – huge hunkin’ chunks of lobster meat.

 Served on a toasted buttery bun, New England style, I got us the cold rolls to better compare them to the other roll on the list (Johnny Ad’s) and because who wants to eat a hot sandwich sitting on the beach?